Rest API

 ο»Ώ

-Get user details by user ID or external user reference.
+Get the Face Scan URL for a specific user based on the user ID or external user reference.

 GET